spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

 * Ask the students the following question:

-  * ☝️How many of you created separate contexts for the images and titles?
+  * ☝️ How many of you created separate contexts for the images and titles?

-  * 🙋While having multiple providers may be overkill for this small application, let the students know that in a larger application, there could be several component layers separating related components.
+  * 🙋 While having multiple providers may be overkill for this small application, let the students know that in a larger application, there could be several component layers separating related components.
 In those situations, having multiple providers would be better than passing a single context object through multiple levels of components.

 ### 12. Instructor Do: Demo Multiple Contexts (10 mins)